Don’t burn out your battery chasing pennies — here’s why energy trading hurts your wallet

 With a 12 kWh battery, you might make $2.64/day, or $963/year.
 That’s before you factor in efficiency losses (you don’t get 100% of what you put in) or degradation.

-If the battery cost you $15,000, that’s a 15-plus-year payback — and the battery might be limping along well before then.
+If the battery cost you $15,000, that’s a 15-plus-year payback — if the battery isn't limping for the last leg of the marathon.

 Smarter Uses for a Battery